AdaGold/group-fansite/README.md

 - `facts.html` should include a series of fun facts or more detailed information about your topic.

-- `gallery.html` must at least 3 images with descriptions and links to where the images came from if applicable.
+- `gallery.html` must include at least 3 images with descriptions and links to where the images came from if applicable.

 Each group member should take responsibility for creating one HTML file.